StarRocks/starrocks/table_design/Data_model.md

 DUPLICATE KEY(event_time, event_type)

-DISTRIBUTED BY HASH(user_id) BUCKETS 8
+DISTRIBUTED BY HASH(user_id) BUCKETS 8;
 ```

 ### Usage notes

-- Fully utilize sort key columns.
-When you create a table, place the definitions of the columns that are frequently used as filter conditions prior to the other columns.
-This approach helps accelerate queries.
-- The Duplicate Key model allows you to define a few columns as sort keys.
-In the Aggregate Key model and Unique Key model, all dimension columns are used as sort keys.
+- Take note of the following points about the sort key of a table:
+  - You can use the `DUPLICATE KEY` keyword to explicitly define the columns that participate in the sort key.

+    > Note: By default, if you do not define sort key columns, StarRocks selects the first three columns as sort key columns.

+  - In the Duplicate Key model, the sort key can be composed of some or all columns.

+- You can create indexes such as BITMAP indexes and Bloom Filter indexes at table creation.

+- If two identical records are loaded, the Duplicate Key model considers the two records as one record instead of two.

+### What to do next

+After a table is created, you can use various data ingestion methods to load data into StarRocks.
+For information about the data ingestion methods that are supported by StarRocks, see [Data import](/loading/Loading_intro.md).

+> Note: When you load data into a table that uses the Duplicate Key model, you can only append data to the table.
+You cannot modify the existing data in the table.

 ## Aggregate Key model

+When you create a table that uses the Aggregate Key model, you can define sort key columns and metric columns and can specify an aggregate function for the metric columns.
+If the records to be loaded have the same sort key, the metric columns are aggregated.
+The Aggregate Key model helps reduce the amount of data that needs to be processed for queries, thereby accelerating queries.

 ### Scenarios

-The Aggregate Key model helps you collect and aggregate data in various data analytics scenarios.
+The Aggregate Key model is well suited to data statistics and analytics scenarios.
 A few examples are as follows:

 - Help website or app providers analyze the amount of traffic and time that their users spend on a specific website or app and the total number of visits to the website or app.

 - Help advertising agencies analyze the total clicks, total views, and consumption statistics of an advertisement that they provide for their customers.

 - Help e-commerce companies analyze their annual trading data to identify the geographic bestsellers within individual quarters or months.

-The Aggregate Key model is suitable for scenarios that have the following characteristics:
+The data querying and ingestion in the preceding scenarios have the following characteristics:

-- Aggregate queries, such as SUM, COUNT, and MAX, are run.
+- Most queries are aggregate queries, such as SUM, COUNT, and MAX.
 - Raw detailed data does not need to be retrieved.
-- Old data is not frequently updated but is appended with new data.
+- Historical data is not frequently updated.
+Only new data is appended.

-### How it works
+### Principes

-StarRocks aggregates the metric columns of a table based on the dimension columns of the table.
-If multiple data records are available in the same dimension, StarRocks aggregates the data records to reduce the amount of data that needs to be processed.
-This increases query efficiency.
+Starting from data ingestion to data querying, data with the same sort key in a table that uses the Aggregate Key model is aggregated multiple times as follows:

+1. In the data ingestion phase, when data is loaded as batches into the table, each batch comprises a data version.
+After a data version is generated, StarRocks aggregates the data that has the same sort key in the data version.
+2. In the background compaction phase, when the files of multiple data versions that are generated at data ingestion are periodically compacted into a large file, StarRocks aggregates the data that has the same sort key in the large file.
+3. In the data query phase, StarRocks aggregates the data that has the same sort key among all data versions before it returns the query result.

+The aggregate operations help reduce the amount of data that needs to be processed, thereby accelerating queries.

-Suppose that you have a table that uses the Aggregate Key model and the table consists of four raw data records.
+Suppose that you have a table that uses the Aggregate Key model and want to load the following four raw records into the table.

+无法复制加载中的内容

 | Date       | Country | PV   |
 | ---------- | ------- | ---- |